8+ Popular Magento Alternatives & Competitors in 2023

 Open-source platforms like Magento provide unlimited customization, as long as you know how to code.
 They charge no fee to install, and you can build any type of e-commerce store you want, either by customizing a template or forming a whole new site from zero.
 The software itself is free, but you need to pay for security, hosting, maintenance fees.

 Known as an e-commerce heavyweight, BigCommerce is suitable for ambitious businesses looking to conquer new heights.
-It boasts about its wealth of built-in features and data reporting tools, bringing an average annual development rate of 28% for its users every year.
+This Magento 2 alternative boasts its wealth of built-in features and data reporting tools, bringing an average annual development rate of 28% for its users every year.

 Here are some amazing built-in features of BigCommerce: